AwesomeObserver/awsts/packages/rx-ax/README.md

 # `@awesome-observer/rx-ax`

-> RxAx - wrapper over Axios with RxJs.
+# RxAx - simple and powerful HTTP request library, based on RxJS and axios.

 ## Instalation